The UNH Plant Diagnostic Lab is now open for mail-in samples only.

 UNH Plant Diagnostic Lab

 38 Academic Way

-Detailed information about the available diagnostic services, prices, and instructions for collecting and submitting your plant sample can be found on the Submit a Plant Sample for Diagnosis page.
+Detailed information and instructions for collecting and submitting your plant sample can be found on the Submit a Plant Sample for Diagnosis page.

 The diagnostic services offered by the UNH Plant Diagnostic Lab include identification of plant pathogens, stress-related disorders and pests.

 Please note: The lab is not able to test for pesticide residues or other contaminants.